C2Deep/word-peek/README.md

 - automatic selection:
    just click computer mouse right button in the **center** of the word.
 If the word consist of 2 words  (ex. back up) click in the space between the two words.

+## Tip
+Make a custom shortcut for this program so that you can launch it anywhere.